My Teachers

 Black and white portrait of a man wearing glasses, a suit, and a tie, with neatly combed hair, smiling slightly.

 Vincent was a long-time board member of the Canadian Conference for the Arts but wrote a submission to the Federal Government co-authored by John Volmer (a past President of the Canadian Museums Association) proposing establishing a Canada Council for Heritage to parallel the Canada Council for the Arts.
-The failure to act on this recommendation I believe set back cultural policy in Canada decades and resulted in a “arts paradigm” understanding of culture that profoundly alienated Canada and Canadians.
+The failure to act on this recommendation I believe left out a critical dimension of cultural policy in Canada, not missed in countries with mature cultural policy such as Australia.
+Creative Nation was a hugely consequential national cultural policy first adopted in 1994 and updated regularly since.

 I first met Vincent through my first job as a Historical Interpreter and 19th century footman at The Grange, a historic house in Toronto and the original home of the Art Gallery of Toronto later the Art Gallery of Ontario.
 When I became Executive Director of the Ontario Museum Association (OMA) he spoke at several museum conferences.
 But I am most indebted to him to his contribution to the Ontario Heritage Policy Review.

-I had left the OMA to join the Ontario Ministry of Culture as a team member for this policy exercise that established a “cross-government” Ontario Heritage Policy.
-Here heritage was ‘the living context – both natural and cultural, tangible and intangible from which we draw sustenance and meaning in our individual and collective lives”.
-Vincent had a big brain, and an extraordinary credit is due to him in mapping these ideas.
+I had left the OMA to join the Ontario Ministry of Culture to be part of an amazing team for this policy initiative that established a “cross-government” Ontario Heritage Policy.
+Here heritage was ‘the living context – both natural and cultural, tangible and intangible from which we draw sustenance and meaning in our individual and collective lives.
+Heritage is not about the past, but the continuity that connects past present and future.’
+I owe a huge debt to him in helping frame these ideas.

 But as a wise friend he also warned me early on that if I expected the Policy to result in wholesale change in policy and programs, I would be inevitably disappointed.
 Instead, he said if you can articulate a vision and frame a set of principles, that will be the legacy of the initiative.
 I was too young and foolish to understand this, but in hindsight it has been a core belief that has guided my work over almost 50 years.